7 Best Cheap Car Insurance Companies of 2023

 Progressive car insurance is probably best known for its colorful TV spokesperson--Flo, and its Name Your Price tool, which is a convenient option for consumers who need to stick to a particular budget.

 Progressive also boasts some transparency as you can compare their rates to other companies on their website, so customers can decide which rates are best for themselves.

-However, many people might not know that Progressive offers some of the lowest rates and a plethora of discounts potential customers might qualify for.
+However, many people might not know that Progressive offers some of the lowest rates and many discounts potential customers might qualify for.

 These discounts include: